 Rolling out the dough

-01. I take out the dough from the fridge and cut it into two pieces.
+01. I take out the dough from the fridge and cut it into two pieces using a dough scraper or a knife.
 We want one piece to be a bit larger than the other as the bottom layer needs to cover the sides of the pie dish.

 02. I like to use a wooden board when handling dough but you could use any surface that you like.
 I drizzle my board with a little bit of flour, so the dough doesn’t stick to it when rolling out.
 Then I place the bigger piece of dough for the bottom layer and I cover it with the plastic wrap or parchment paper.
 This way, the dough will be easier to roll out and won’t stick to my rolling pin.

 If the dough starts breaking at the edges, then simply press it with your fingers and run the rolling pin over it.
 We want the thickness of the rolled out dough to be around 3mm or ⅛ inches and I’m using a 23cm / 9’’ pie dish.
 You can place the pie dish on top of the rolled out dough to check if it fits.

 Repeat the process for the other piece of dough that we are going to use for the top of the apple blackberry pie.

 Assembling the apple blackberry pie

 01. I like to use a loose bottom non-stick tart pan for my pies as it’s easier to take the pie out and I get a prettier crust with the fluted sides.
 If you don’t have a loose bottom pie tin then you could use a normal round dish or any pie dish of your choice.